 You may also be interested in a child seat to be able to take your child on a ride with you.
 You are likely to be looking for a comfortable and easy ride that will not leave you sweating when you step off your bike.

-Read how to reduce or completely eliminate sweating during your city commutes in this post.
+Read also: How to reduce or completely eliminate sweating during your city commutes in this article.